JoaGamo/GameZip/README.md

 You can choose to use compression (Zip Deflated) or disable (0% compression) by changing doCompression variable (Default: True)

-Known problems and bugs:

-1) If the script was executed after there were folders in watchFolder, the script won't read them.
-Solution is moving (not copy, move with "mv") folders to another temporal folder outside of it, then moving them back.
-My skills aren't good enough to solve this
+If using Qbittorrent, look for "run external command on torrent finished" and set /usr/bin/python3 main.py %F --category %L --output /desired/output/location/

+The parameters are:

+-c --category = for the torrent's category

+-o --output = Desired output location for compressed file

-Made in python 3.11 with 35% of help from AI and my experience from java, this is my first Python script.
+Made in python 3.11 with 25% of help from AI and my experience from java, this is my first Python script